-This is only administered in school when recommended by a doctor or in consultation with the Executive Headteacher.
+This is only administered in school when recommended by a doctor or in consultation with the Head of School.
 The school needs to have written information on a consent form (obtainable from the office).
 Any medication in school must have the child's name and the dosage clearly stated on the label.

 Children with a continuing need for medication e.g. those with asthma inhalers and epi-pens are allowed to keep these in school.
 They should be named and given with medication forms to your child's class teacher.
+Parents are responsible for checking that their child's medication is in date.